Facts and Figures

 The Decision Tree was designed to provide guidance to the categorization of courses as either budget-related or self-supporting for state funding purposes.

-Budget-Related Enrollments are designated by the Board of Regents as budget related and are eligible for state funding.
+Budget-Related Enrollments are designated by the Board of Higher Education as budget related and are eligible for state funding.

-Self Supporting (or Off Budget) Enrollments are designated by the Board of Regents as self supporting and are not eligible for state funding.
+Self Supporting (or Off Budget) Enrollments are designated by the Board of Higher Education as self supporting and are not eligible for state funding.
 Examples of self supporting courses are: university remedial courses, ROTC courses, correspondence courses, contract courses, workshops, non-credit academic courses, etc.

 Download an Excel application of the decision tree here.
 Macros must be enabled.